jaegertracing/documentation/content/docs/1.7/deployment.md

   --help
 ```

-See the [README](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/es/README.md) for an in-depth overview of how Jaeger uses ElasticSearch for storage.
+See the [README](https://github.com/jaegertracing/jaeger/tree/master/plugin/storage/es/README.md) for an in-depth overview of how Jaeger uses Elasticsearch for storage.

-#### Shards and Replicas for ElasticSearch indices
+#### Shards and Replicas for Elasticsearch indices

 Shards and replicas are some configuration values to take special attention to, because this is decided upon
 index creation.
 [This article](https://qbox.io/blog/optimizing-elasticsearch-how-many-shards-per-index) goes into